-- booster (Booster or LGBMModel) Booster or LGBMModel instance to be converted. - tree\index (int, optional (default=0)) The index of a target tree to convert. - show\info (list of strings or None, optional (default=None)) What information should be shown in nodes. - 'split\gain': gain from adding this split to the model - 'internal\value': raw predicted value that would be produced by this node if it was a leaf node - 'internal\count': number of records from the training data that fall into this non-leaf node - 'internal\weight': total weight of all nodes that fall into this non-leaf node
+- booster (Booster or LGBMModel) Booster or LGBMModel instance to be converted. - tree\index (int, optional (default=0)) The index of a target tree to convert. - show\info (list of str, or None, optional (default=None)) What information should be shown in nodes. - 'split\gain' : gain from adding this split to the model - 'internal\value' : raw predicted value that would be produced by this node if it was a leaf node - 'internal\count' : number of records from the training data that fall into this non-leaf node - 'internal\weight': total weight of all nodes that fall into this non-leaf node - 'leaf\count': number of records from the training data that fall into this leaf node